nikhiljohn10/step-ca-tutorials/README.md

 Ubuntu 20.04 LTS is the default image used by multipass.
 For boostrapping, you can use Password tokens or ACME service.
 By default, certbot is used to subscriber to ACME service in `ubuntu@stepca`.

+All the bootstrapping commands required by webserver and client will be displayed in `ubuntu@stepca` after the instance configuration is complete.

+---
+> *Note: Following commands are only for reference.*

 ### Bootstrapping

 ```